posva/pinia-colada/docs/guide/queries.md

 # Queries

-Queries handle async state declaratively.
-They let you focus on the state, its async status and any eventual error.
-They also automatically dedupe multiple requests and cache results to create a fast user experience.
+Queries manage asynchronous state declaratively, allowing you to focus on the state, its status, and any potential errors.
+They automatically deduplicate multiple requests and cache results, enhancing user experience with faster performance.

-Queries are meant to **read** data.
-In terms of REST, for example, queries would handle `GET` requests.
-If you need to **write** (or mutate) data, use [mutations](./mutations.md).
+Queries are designed to **read** data from asynchronous sources, such as handling `GET` requests in a REST API but they can be used along any function returning a Promise.
+For **writing** or mutating data, consider using [mutations](./mutations.md), which are better suited for those operations.

 Queries can be created with `useQuery()` or [`defineQuery()`](#Reusable-Queries).